mizerc/mizerc.github.io/content/posts/hugo/index.md

 draft: false
 ---

-## Setup
+Hugo is a static site generator developed in Go.
+You write pure plain markdown text files, and Hugo build the HTML website for you.

 ### Installation

-In macOS, you can install Hugo using Homebrew:
+In macOS, you can install Hugo using Homebrew.

 - `brew update`
 - `brew install hugo`

-### Creating New Project
+### Creating New Site

+To create a fresh new site, you can use Hugo CLI:

 ```
 hugo new site mysite
 cd mysite
 ```

-### Setting Theme
+### Adding Theme

-After installing Hugo, you can add a theme to your site.

 To add a theme, you can just clone the repository to `themes/<theme-name>`: